Provision of Basic Needs/ Family Supports

 – Friday Food Packs –

-Food Packs include ready to eat and simple snacks that are sent home with students in need to supply nutrients over the weekends.
+Food Packs include ready to eat and simple snacks that are sent home with learners in need to supply nutrients over the weekends.
 This program is generously sponsored by Kiwanis of Tecumseh, Gleaner Insurance Tecumseh Arbor, Endless Feast and community members.

 New and gently used clothing is made available for elementary, middle, and high school students in need at TPS.